WissalBOUTAYEB/HONEYPOTS-IN-ACTION-ANALYZING-ATTACKS-AND-STRENGTHENING-DEFENSES/README.md

-🛡️ Honeypot Project: Simulating Cyber Attacks
+Honeypot Project: Simulating Cyber Attacks
+Overview

+This project focuses on building and deploying high-interaction honeypots to simulate real-world cyber attacks in a controlled environment.
+By observing and analyzing attacker interactions, it provides actionable insights into attack patterns, techniques, and exploited vulnerabilities, helping to improve security strategies and incident response capabilities.

-🔥 Why This Project Matters
+Why This Project Matters

-In today's digital age, cyber threats are evolving faster than ever.
-This Honeypot project is designed to:

-Attract and deceive attackers by simulating vulnerable systems.
-Analyze real-world cyber tactics to understand attacker behaviors.
+Modern cyber threats are increasingly sophisticated, making it crucial to understand attacker behavior before they strike production systems.
-Strengthen cybersecurity defenses using proactive and informed strategies.

-📖 Project Overview

-This project uses advanced honeypots to simulate vulnerable systems, attracting attackers to interact with them.
-By observing these interactions in real time, the project collects valuable data on attack methodologies.
-This data is then analyzed to better understand malicious tactics and enhance security measures.

-🎯 Objectives

-🚀 Deploy Realistic Honeypots: we Use  Dionaea, Cowrie, and Honeyd to simulate real-world systems and capture advanced attack patterns.

-🧩 Isolate Attackers Safely: Securely isolate the honeypots from critical network components to prevent breaches.

-🔐 Reinforce Security Layers: Implement Seccomp, AppArmor,  to contain and control any malicious activities.

-📊 Visualize and Analyze Data: Integrate collected logs into the ELK Stack (Elasticsearch, Logstash, Kibana) for dynamic data visualization and detailed threat analysis.

-⚙️ Key Features

-Dionaea: Captures malware by emulating vulnerable services, enabling detailed exploit analysis.
+This project demonstrates how deception-based technologies like honeypots can:

+Detect and record malicious activities in real time.

+Provide deep visibility into threat actors’ techniques and tools.

+Strengthen network defenses through data-driven security analysis.

+Technical Architecture

+The architecture combines three honeypot systems and a centralized monitoring stack:

+Dionaea: Emulates vulnerable network services to capture malware samples and exploit attempts.

-Cowrie: Interactive SSH/Telnet honeypot that logs attacker activities and keystrokes.
+Cowrie: Provides a fake SSH/Telnet environment to record attacker sessions, commands, and credentials.

-Honeyd: Simulates entire networks, including multiple operating systems, to lure a diverse range of attackers.
+Honeyd: Simulates a full virtual network with multiple operating systems, creating realistic attack surfaces.

-Seccomp & AppArmor: Restricts system calls and enforces strict access controls to limit potential damage.
+Seccomp & AppArmor: Apply sandboxing and access control policies to securely isolate malicious behavior.

-ELK Stack Integration: Real-time data processing and visualization with powerful dashboards and analytics.
+ELK Stack (Elasticsearch, Logstash, Kibana): Centralizes logs from all honeypots and enables real-time data visualization and analytics.

+Objectives

+Deploy Realistic Honeypots: Emulate production-like systems to collect authentic attack data.

+Ensure Network Isolation: Design a segmented environment to prevent lateral movement or compromise.

+Analyze Attacker Behavior: Extract and classify captured data for incident analysis.

+Visualize Security Metrics: Build dynamic dashboards to identify trends and anomalies.

+Enhance Threat Intelligence: Use collected indicators to improve detection rules and defensive measures.

-📊 Data Visualization & Analysis
+Data Analysis and Visualization

-With ELK Stack, data collected from the honeypots is visualized through interactive dashboards, including:
+Collected data is processed and visualized through Kibana dashboards, offering insights such as:

-Attack Frequency: Graphs showing attack patterns by protocol and service type.
+Attack Trends: Frequency and origin of attacks by protocol and service.

-Credential Analysis: Insight into commonly used usernames and passwords through tables and pie charts.
+Credential Attempts: Commonly used usernames and passwords.

-Attacker Behavior Mapping: Visualizes commands executed by attackers to understand their methodologies and goals.
+Command Execution Traces: Step-by-step mapping of attacker behavior during infiltration attempts.

+Malware Samples: Types and sources of captured malicious payloads.

+These analytics support threat intelligence correlation and contribute to continuous defense improvement.

+Results and Impact

+Through continuous monitoring and data correlation, the honeypot environment provided:

+Real-time visibility into external attack attempts.

+Identification of frequent exploit vectors targeting network services.

+Hands-on experience in threat hunting, system hardening, and intrusion analysis.

+A foundation for future integration with SIEM platforms like Wazuh or Splunk for automated alerting.